Code of conduct

 28006 Madrid (Spain)

-Navantia has a whistleblowing channel where it is possible to report, after proper identification, any suspected unlawful conduct or violations of the Code of Conduct.
-Any wrongful events or irregularities that are contrary to Navantia’s interests can also be reported.
+Navantia has a whistleblowing channel available so that whistleblowers can inform, confidentially, about allegedly unlawful conduct or breaches of the Code of Conduct.
+Any inadmissible events or irregularities against Navantia’s interests can also be reported.

 - Email: email@example.com